liferay/liferay-docs/user/articles-dxp/workflow/06-workflow-metrics-reports.markdown

 [TOC levels=1-4]

 As soon as you enter the Metrics screen (Control Panel &rarr; Workflow &rarr;
-Metrics) you're seeing metrics on each workflow installed in the system.
+Metrics) you see metrics on each workflow installed in the system.

 ![Figure 1: In this view, the only process with pending items is the Single Approver.](../../images/workflow-metrics-reports1.png)